ankit2021-nit/MASK-ON/README.md

 - See bounding boxes and labels for mask/specs status.
 - Errors and status updates are shown interactively.

-## Demo
-Add a screenshot or GIF here to show the app in action!

 ## Customization
 - Change styles in `index.html` for your own theme.
 - Integrate other models for more features (e.g., age, emotion).